Detrimental role of fluctuations in the resource dependency networks: Effect of fluctuations

 The value of $F_{L}$ for the Gaussian generator is given by:

 To compute $F_L$ as a function of $\sigma$, as described in Sec.\ref{sec:choice_prob_dists}, we compute the value of the parameter $\mu$ for a given $\sigma$ such that the average production $\langle x\rangle$ remains at a fixed value.
-We then perform the integral in this equation numerically using this obtained value of $\mu$ for a given $\sigma$.
+We then compute the integrals in this equation numerically using this obtained value of $\mu$ for a given $\sigma$.

-We can compute $F_L^{pareto}$ in as we describe now.
+Also, we can compute $F_L$ for the Pareto generator completely analytically as we describe now.
 Rearranging Eq(\ref{eq:pareto_mean}) for $x_m$, we get:

 When $\langle x\rangle < R$, this equation implies $x_m < R$ for all values of $\alpha$.
 Hence in this case: